Creativity (religion): Diet

-The afterlife and the supernatural
+Afterlife and supernatural

 Creativity rejects supernaturalism, affirming a metaphysical naturalist worldview.
 According to its founder Ben Klassen, a member is "not superstitious and disdains belief in the supernatural... [not giving] credence to, or playing silly games with imaginary spooks, spirits, gods and demons."
 Members do not believe that Nature is a conscious entity, but hold to a naturalistic pantheist view of "everything [is] in Nature"—"the whole cosmos, the total universe, including its millions of natural laws through space and time".

 Members reject the concept of an afterlife believing that individual genetic "immortality" is attained through reproduction and legacy, with a cessation of consciousness of the individual at death.
 Creativity upholds collectivism over individualism and teaches that life and death on Earth should be viewed in a "rational, fearless manner".
 Members believe that the purpose of life is "the survival, expansion and advancement" of the white race with "continuance of the individual" attained through heredity and the legacy left to future generations.

 Whereas Klassen was classified as an atheist, and Creativity has been labelled atheistic by the press, he objected to the usage of the term considering it a derogatory smear word without meaning employed by believers in what he termed "non-existent spooks in the sky" while stating that the "organized atheist movements" lacked any "positive creed and program of its own to replace the superstitions it seeks to destroy" while stating that most of the atheist movements in existence at the time did not take any pro-white racial stance and that many of them were under "heavy Jewish influence".
 Citing commonality, Klassen stated that both "atheism and Creativity deplore and denounce any and all supernatural beliefs, claims and superstitions.
 We do not believe in gods, devils, spooks, spirits, heaven or hell.
 We denounce all such hocus-pocus as being invented by men, largely for the purpose of controlling their minds and worldly affairs and extracting the utmost financial gain from them."